Shikaga/story/index.md

 "Good to see you are  back to galivanting around".
 Emlyn gave a small smile, and sat down on the chair opposite him and pulled her blanket around herself.

+"Well, I am glad that you are up, I was going to come an get you in a few minutes anyway", he said, removing his glasses and rubbing his eyes with his open palms.

+"We are escaping tonight", he continued, "this afternoon in fact, as soon as Meranis has set".

+Emlyn knew what that meant, and she wondered whether she had the will to continue.
+To make her flight without Meranis to stengthen her may literally be more than she could handle.

+"So, we are hunted then?", Emlyn inquired.

+"It would seem so.
+It makes sense for them to do so, and in the three days you have been laid up, they will have been scouring the city for you."

+Orin replaced his glasses and shuffled through his papers looking for the relevant ones.

+"I have these.
+And these", he said pushing the documents to her.
+"But more than that, one of my contacts tells me directly that they have recalled their elite Scryer team to the city".

+"Attempted assasination?", Emlyn whispered in an exasperated voice looking up from the stolen parchment.
+"Is there something you aren't telling me?"

+"This is the first I have heard of it I assure you.
+It's not the Houses position to assasinate kings.
+And I would have told you if that was our goal."

+"No you wouldn't", Emlyn quipped back.

+"No. I wouldn't", Orin acknowledged.
+"But there is no assasination plot."

+"No, it wouldn't make any sense.
+But it most certainly is an odd conclusion to draw" Emlyn said thoughtfully.

+"Not really.
+For all we know the King may just have happened to be at The Mint that night, for reasons unknown to us.", Orin hypothesised.
+"It would most certainly explain how the guards arrived there so quickly.
+Also, you might not be aware but the captain of the Royal Guard was there.
+Very peculiar."

+That made sense to Emlyn, but Orin still wasn't convinced.
+They discussed the different possibilities, but the fact was that it was all irrelevant now.
+There was nothing for them to do at this point but return to Verris and report to the House.

+"Well, on that point, I have a point.
+But I suspect that you are not going to like it.

+19.
+---

 ---

 Random stuff